Skip to main content

 What is your current job and what do you do day-to-day?

 My current job title is inherited cardiac conditions nurse.
 I work closely with our team of clinical nurse specialists, consultants, and genetic counsellors to help manage patients and families who have cardiomyopathies, inherited arrythmia conditions, myo/peri-carditis, and other inherited cardiac conditions.
-We support consultant-led clinics.
-But we also see patients in our own nurse-led clinic where we support patients with their diagnosis and symptom management.
+As a nursing team, we see patients in our nurse-led ICC clinic where we support them with their diagnosis and symptom management, discuss devices, and support medication changes.
 We talk to families about genetics and family screening, discuss family planning and much, much more.

 Why did you get into nursing?